ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 ```

 !!! info ""
     Note that by default `Caip10Link.fromAccount()` will try to query the network for the current Stream state.
-If you know that this is the first time a Caip10Link has been created for this blockchain address, that can cause you to wait for a response from the network unnecessarily.
-To avoid this unnecessary wait, you can set `syncTimeoutSeconds` to 0 in the `opts` argument, as we do in the above example.
+If you know that this is the first time a Caip10Link has been created for this blockchain address, and you wish to avoid waiting on a response from the network unnecessarily, you can set `syncTimeoutSeconds` to 0 in the `opts` argument, as we do in the above example.

 #### Loading an existing link

-In this example we load a Caip10Link for the account '0x0544dcf4fce959c6c4f3b7530190cb5e1bd67cb8' on the Ethereum mainnet blockchain.
+In this example we load a Caip10Link for the account *0x0544dcf4fce959c6c4f3b7530190cb5e1bd67cb8* on the Ethereum mainnet blockchain.

 ```javascript
 const accountLink = await Caip10Link.fromAccount(